 10. Preparing for 2030: landlord action plan

-• Audit all rental properties using our EPC checker.
+- Audit all rental properties using our EPC checker and browse EPC data by area to benchmark locally.

-• Tackle obvious quick wins (loft insulation, basic draught proofing, controls).
+- Tackle obvious quick wins (loft insulation, basic draught proofing, controls).
+Remember: spending from October 2025 counts toward your £10,000 cost cap.

-Throughout, keep good records of quotes, invoices and any planning or consent decisions – they’re vital if you ever need to rely on an exemption.
+Throughout, keep good records of quotes, invoices and any planning or consent decisions – they're vital for claiming the cost cap exemption if you cannot reach C within the £10,000 limit.

 11. FAQs